How Christians Can Get Divorced – Legal Grounds, Process & FAQs

 Yes, if the court finds the case is false, incomplete, or there’s a chance of reconciliation.

-Yes, the court can order monthly maintenance or a lump sum, especially to the wife or dependent spouse.
+Yes, the court can order monthly maintenance or a lump sum, especially to the wife or dependant spouse.

 No, it’s a conflict of interest.
 Each should have their own lawyer.